 Torul Glass Observation Terrace

-The platform, which floats over the landscape at 200 meters high, seems to be supported by nothing.
-It’s definitely not for those with even the slightest fear of heights!
+The platform, which floats over the landscape at 200 meters high, appears to be supported by nothing at all.
+It’s definitely not for those with even the slightest fear of heights.

 But if you’re not up for it, don’t worry.
 You can sit things out at a nearby cafe from which you can still get decent views of the impressive surroundings.